Slaughter Pen Farm, Fredericksburg, Va.

 Preservation Timeline

-1930s: The Confederate line along Prospect Hill is added to Fredericksburg and Spotsylvania National Military Park, but the open plain — that which contained “the Slaughter Pen” — remained a dairy farm.
+1930s: The Confederate line along Prospect Hill was added to Fredericksburg and Spotsylvania National Military Park, but the open plain — that which contained the Slaughter Pen — remained a dairy farm.
 Over time, it became hemmed in by a highway, a railroad and a small airport.
-Plus, the land was zoned for light industry, making it even more valuable.
+The land was zoned for light industry, making it even more valuable for developers.

-1970s: Robert K. Krick, then-historian at Fredericksburg and Spotsylvania National Military Park, convinced the farm’s owner to sell two tracts — of 20 and 23 acres — of land in the southwest corner of the property (along the railroad) to the National Park Service.
-The farm’s owner, long set against selling his property, was spurred to action due to the many infuriating requests sent to him by the airport.
-After selling, the land was then leased back to the farmer — much to his happiness.
+1970s: Robert K. Krick, then historian at Fredericksburg and Spotsylvania National Military Park, convinced the farm’s owner to sell two tracts of 20 and 23 acres, respectively, in the southwest corner of the property along the railroad to the National Park Service.

 1997: The farm escaped becoming an auto auction venture only when the business decided to build on another property.

-2003: The then-Civil War Preservation Trust (the Trust) recognized the need to save “the Slaughter Pen” farm property but realized the drastic financial challenge it would take, valued at more than $10 million.
+2003: The then Civil War Preservation Trust (the Trust) recognized the need to save the Slaughter Pen Farm property but, valued at more than $10 million, it posed a seemingly insurmountable financial challenge.

-November 2004: The farm’s owner was in ill health, leaving his niece — his to-be sole beneficiary and executor of his estate — to field a slew of calls from interested developers and realtors.
-This caused the Trust to back off at the time.
+November 2004: The farm’s owner being ill, he left his niece — his to-be sole beneficiary and executor of his estate — to field a slew of calls from interested developers and realtors, which prompted the Trust to back off at the time.

-Fall 2004: Central Virginia Battlefields Trust (CVBT) scored a major preservation victory when it obtained a conservation easement on 104 zoned-for-industry acres on Latimer’s Knoll, just northwest of Slaughter Pen Farm on the other side of the railroad tracks.
+Fall 2004: The Central Virginia Battlefields Trust (CVBT) scored a major preservation victory when it obtained a conservation easement on 104 acres zoned for industry on Latimer’s Knoll, just northwest of Slaughter Pen Farm on the other side of the railroad tracks.

 Spring 2005: Chief Policy and Communications Officer Jim Campi was alerted that the Spotsylvania County School Administration was working on a plan to buy 25 acres of Slaughter Pen Farm for a new elementary school.
-He worked to reorganize local residents into the Spotsylvania Battlefields Coalition, arranging tours of the property to prepare volunteers for another possible fight.
-Despite learning of battlefield preservationists’ interest in the property, the administration scheduled a community meeting for early July.
+He worked to organize local residents into the Spotsylvania Battlefields Coalition, arranging tours of the property to prepare volunteers for a fight.

-July 2005: Campi had the Trust’s law firm send a Freedom of Information Act request “to show the county that the Trust already had a high-profile legal firm on board.”
-Plus, then-President Jim Lighthizer sent a letter to members of the Spotsylvania Battlefields Coalition, calling the troops out to attend a special community meeting set for July 14.
-Upon this uproar, the school board backed down and cancelled the meeting.
+July 2005: Campi had the Trust’s law firm send a Freedom of Information Act request and then President Jim Lighthizer sent a letter to the members of the Spotsylvania Battlefields Coalition, calling the troops out to attend a special community meeting set for July 14.
+Ultimately, the school administration backed down and cancelled the meeting.

 September 2005: When the longtime owner died, his niece made plans to sell.
-But she was hostile toward preservationists — possibly because of the school board noise the Trust had made — and Trust leaders were concerned that even a full cash offer from them might be rejected.
+But she was not interested in working with preservationists — possibly because of the previous Spotsylvania County School Administration experience.
+Trust leaders were concerned that even a full cash offer from them might be rejected.

 December 2005: The farm, then 208 acres, went on the market as the “Pearson Industrial Tract” at $12 million.

-February 2006: After contacting Tricord Homes, a local firm with which they had worked to fashion a preservation-friendly development proposal on the nearby Chancellorsville Battlefield, the Trust was able to utilize its relationship with the firm to secure a $12 million purchase contract on the Slaughter Pen Farm.
-This way, the niece would not see the offer as coming from preservationists’ pockets.
+February 2006: After contacting Tricord Homes, a local firm with which the Trust had worked to fashion a preservation-friendly development proposal on the nearby Chancellorsville Battlefield, the Trust was able to utilize its relationship with the firm to secure a $12-million purchase contract on the Slaughter Pen Farm.

-Spring 2006: CVBT pledged $1 million to save the Slaughter Pen Farm.
+Spring 2006: CVBT pledged $1 million to save the Slaughter Pen Farm, demonstrating the local commitment to saving the site.

 June 15, 2006: The acquisition of the 208-acre Slaughter Pen Farm closed, becoming the largest and most complex private battlefield preservation effort in the nation’s history.